abpio/abp-commercial-docs/en/getting-started-create-solution.md

 #### MongoDB Transactions

 The [startup template](startup-templates/application/index.md) **disables** transactions in the `.MongoDB` project by default.
-If your MongoDB server supports transactions, you can enable the it in the *YourProjectMongoDbModule* class:
+If your MongoDB server supports transactions, you can enable it in the *YourProjectMongoDbModule* class's `ConfigureServices` method:

   ```csharp
   Configure<AbpUnitOfWorkDefaultOptions>(options =>